hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - Key Attestation Token (KAT): An AT containing a claim with a proof-of-possession (PoP) key.
 The KAT may also contain other claims, such as those indicating its validity.
 The KAT is signed by the KAK.
-The attestation service part of the RoT conceptually acts as a local certification authority since the KAT behaves like a certificate.
+The key attestation service, which is part of the platform root of trust (RoT), conceptually acts as a local certification authority since the KAT behaves like a certificate.

 - Combined Attestation Bundle (CAB): A structure used to bundle a KAT and a PAT together